unional/assertron/README.md

 ## AssertOrder

-Assert code are executed in expected order.
+Assert the code is executed in the expected order.

 ### order.once(step: number)